wonderfloyd/Consenz_Requierments/components.md

         Description: User clicks "Next Suggestion" (New Votes Page -> Suggestion Navigation Buttons -> Next Suggestion)
         States:
           - State: All CNS_Topics
             - Feedback: Page shows the next suggestion according to the 'Most Agreed Upon' algorithm.
-If current shown suggestion is the last suggestion in this sorting then the user is transferred to draft page
+If current shown suggestion is the last suggestion in this sorting then the user is transferred to the Summary page
             - Sort: Most Agreed Upon
           - State: Specific CNS_Topic
             - Feedback: Page shows the next suggestion according to the 'Sort by CNS_Topic' algorithm.
 If current shown suggestion is the last suggestion in this CNS_Topic then the next CNS_Topic is shown.
 If the current shown suggestion is the last suggestion in this CNS_Topic and the CNS_Topic is the last topic in the document than the user is transferred to the Summary page.
             - Sort: Sort by CNS_Topic
           - State: End of New Suggestions
-            - Description: User reach the end of new suggestions page view and navigates to draft page.
+            - Description: User reach the end of new suggestions page view and navigates to Summary page.
-            - To: Draft Page
+            - To: Summary Page
-            - Feedback: Page view shifts to Draft Page
+            - Feedback: Page view shifts to Summary Page
     - Name: Previous Suggestion
       - Type: Clickable
       - Action: